 47.4812° N, 123.6866° W

-An absolutely gorgeous campground run by the National Forest Service, Campbell Tree Grove Campground is truly a gem.
-The park is filled with enormous, 300-foot-tall trees that are about 500 years old.
+This absolutely gorgeous campground run by the National Forest Service is truly a gem.
+Campbell Tree Grove Campground is filled with enormous, 300-foot-tall trees that are about 500 years old.
 The pretty river running through the campground is the perfect touch, making the entire place feel like something out of a fairytale.
 This campground does have vault toilets (i.e. outhouses) available, but no running water or dump station, so be sure to come prepared.

 Best Desert Spot